slsdetectorgroup/anglecalibration/README.md

 # AngleCalibration
-C++ library to calibrate PSI Mythen detector
+C++ library to calibrate PSI Mythen detector.

+## Documentation
+More details about the method, installation and the C++ and Python API can be found in [documentation](https://slsdetectorgroup.github.io/anglecalibration/).

 ## Build and install